agude/agude.github.io/_drafts/2021-08-09-2021_tour_de_france_plot.md

 [cross]: https://en.wikipedia.org/wiki/Cyclo-cross

-[Ben O'Connor][oconnor] attempted to contest Pogačar's lead in stage 9 with a solo break away win but fell two minutes short and putting him in second place.
+[Ben O'Connor][oconnor] attempted to contest Pogačar's lead on stage 9 with a solo break away win but fell two minutes short and putting him in second place.
 He wasn't able to hold his form and eventually placed forth after losing time in the Pyrenees.